reactjs/rfcs/text/0000-React.HeadlessComponent.md

 > What names and terminology work best for these concepts and why?
 How is this idea best presented?
 As a continuation of existing React patterns?

 well the terminology of Headless Components is well accepted and it is a formalization of existing React patterns.
+I could also run with:

+- "Renderless Components" (more neutral naming but less fun) or
+- "State-only Components" (not precise because you could technically make a HC that has no internal state but usually you do want it)
+- "Behavior Components" (echos the Motivation section)

 > Would the acceptance of this proposal mean the React documentation must be re-organized or altered?
 Does it change how React is taught to new developers